Kings Mountain, California

-Kings Mountain is an unincorporated community in San Mateo County, California, located along State Route 35 (Skyline Boulevard) between Skeggs Point and Pise Mountain.
-This is about 5 miles (8 km) north of Woodside Road (SR84).
+Kings Mountain is an unincorporated community in San Mateo County, California, United States, located along State Route 35 (Skyline Boulevard) between Skeggs Point and Pise Mountain.
+This is approximately five miles (8 km) north of Woodside Road (SR84).
 In the U.S. Geological Survey, National Geographic Names Database, the area is identified only as a geographic feature of type "summit" and not as a populated place.
 The community is inside area code 650 and uses the Woodside ZIP Code 94062.

 Profile

 The community derived its name from a former 19th-century landmark hotel, the "Kings Mountain Browhouse", run by the Frank King family.
 Long-time nationally prominent residents include birth control pill inventor and novelist Carl Djerassi; billionaire investor, Forbes columnist, and local historian Kenneth Fisher; and rock 'n' roll legend Neil Young.

 On the Woodside, California, 7.5-minute quadrangle, (1997), features supporting the name include Kings Mountain Road and Kings Mountain School.
-The school, a K-5 institution, is operated by Cabrillo School District of Half Moon Bay and was the recipient of the 2008 Distinguished Schools award from the State of California.
+The school, a TK-5 institution, is operated by Cabrillo School District of Half Moon Bay and was the recipient of the 2008 Distinguished Schools award from the State of California.

 County government documents also identify a Kings Mountain Fire Station and Community Center at 13899 Skyline Boulevard.
 This is between Kings Mountain Road and Pise Mountain.
 Today the Kings Mountain Volunteer Fire Brigade responds to over 160 calls a year, many of them to assist weekend bicyclists and hikers who are enjoying the redwood forest.
 Kings Mountain Road is steep and twisty, providing a challenging climb and descent for cyclists.